jjvanzon/Circular-Language-Spec-Plans/done/2008-07-2---assignment-spec-project-summary.md

             - (possibly rephrase small parts)
     - Incorporate:
         - To make direct conversion between a command and an object possible without any loss of structure, a call maybe should be able to have an object line.
 In that case the rule might be: when a call symbol has an object line, the object line behaves as a class line.
-        But does that not require a warning to be generated?
+        But might that not require a warning to be generated?
     - Explained unsimplified notations of assignment
         - Perhaps display the notation of an assignment calling upon system commands.
         It was not clear how to do it before, but now most seems known about the system interface, it seems clear enough now, how to express it.